 Financial Aid Guidance for 2024-2025

 We know you have questions about financial aid and the FAFSA process, so we wanted to provide as much information as we can on the most common questions we are hearing.
-We'll be updating this page regularly through the spring and summer, so bookmark it and check back regularly.
+We'll be updating this page regularly through the summer, so bookmark it and check back regularly.

 You can also find tips for completing the FAFSA at Federal Student Aid's website.

-This page was last updated on April 25, 2024.
+This page was last updated on August 26, 2024

 I’ve submitted all my financial aid applications.
 When should I see my financial aid offer from UVA?